Growth. Learning. Exploration.

 tenured/tenure-track and affiliated faculty (2019-20)

-The department boasts nearly 600 undergraduates in the program from all over the United States and the world.
+The department boasts over 500 undergraduates in the program from all over the United States and the world.
 In addition to the core traditional chemical engineering classes in Thermodynamics, Transport Phenomenon, and Reaction Kinetics, the department also offers a number of minor programs in cutting edge focus areas, such as biochemical engineering and advanced materials.

 The current department reflects the changing face of chemical engineering today, as well as the changing landscape at Northeastern, which as a university has made a commitment to excellence in research.
 There are currently 26 tenured-tenure track faculty in the department, a number that continues to increase as chemical engineers increasingly work at the intersection of many disciplines.
 These changes are manifest not only in the diverse research that the department faculty are pursuing, but also in our curriculum, as we prepare tomorrow’s engineers for the challenges they face.